pankleks/pm2-health/README.md

 `pm2-health` can monitor any PMX probe defined in apps you run with pm2.

-In `Probes.js` file you can define which probes should be monitored, and what triggers an alert.
+Assuming some of your apps define PMX probes named `execution / min` and `failed execution count` you can define alerting rules in `Probes.js`:

 ```js
 const probes = {